TheYuriG/blog_lessons/discord_create_channels/README.md

 [_createcategory.js_](https://github.com/TheYuriG/blog_lessons/blob/master/discord_create_channels/commands/createcategory.js)

 As you probably noticed if you paid attention to the [Create a Text Channel with Dynamic Names](#creating-a-text-channel-with-a-dynamic-name) lesson, not much was changed.
-We have renamed our variable, updated the command and the [option](https://discord.js.org/#/docs/discord.js/main/typedef/CommandInteractionOption) name, and changed the type of channel being created to [GuildCategory](https://discord-api-types.dev/api/discord-api-types-v10/enum/ChannelType#GuildCategory).
+We have renamed our variable, updated the command and the [option](https://discord.js.org/#/docs/discord.js/main/typedef/CommandInteractionOption) name, and changed the type of Channel being created to [GuildCategory](https://discord-api-types.dev/api/discord-api-types-v10/enum/ChannelType#GuildCategory).
 Simple, right?
-But there is not much use in having empty categories, so let's populate our newly created category with some channels now.
+But there is not much use in having empty Categories, so let's populate our newly created Category with some Channels now.

-## Creating a category that nests other types of channels
+## Creating a Category that nests other types of channels

 We have seen how to create Text and Voice Channels that can be nested in their existing parent Categories (when there is one), but now we are going to create a Category and immediately nest newly created Text Channels and Voice Channels within.
 As you can probably guess, we won't need to change a lot of our existing code, but we gonna reuse code from a few of our files to accomplish this.